-“WTH am I doing here?” this question popped in my mind as I noticed that I was the only person with gray hair among the throng of teens and young people lining up for the BTS movie.
+“WTH am I doing here?” this question popped up in my mind as I noticed that I was the only person with gray hair among the throng of teens and young people lining up for the BTS movie.
 It was a Thursday – a week day – yet there was a queue for tickets, which rarely happens during weekday screenings.

 The young people around me were jubilant; their faces shone with the vibrancy of youth, and there was a palpable feeling of excitement in the air.
 They were softly chattering to each other about BTS.